martinjackson/simple-widgets/docs/UsingCSS.md

     <link rel="stylesheet" href="../node_modules/simple-widgets/lib/inputFile.css" />
 ```

-## Using the CSS files from the node_modules directory in the file it is used
+## B. Using the CSS files from the node_modules directory in the file it is used

 This allows the CSS file to be imported into the file that needs it.
 The disadvantage is that since it is in the node_modules directory, you can not change them to style them to your needs.